bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

-# Entrance refactor
+# Scroll refactor

-* Make scrolling smooth.
+# Issues

-# Post entrance refactor
+* Make scrolling smooth with scene change smooth.
 * Audit all handlers and listeners.
     * Have all handlers be dispatcher/listener pair.
     * VerseBar handler is really dispatcher and listener.